-We research and collaborate to transform the health sector response to domestic and family violence.
+We research and collaborate to transform the health sector response to domestic violence and abuse.

 Safety: Our team works to embrace diversity, inclusiveness and cultural safety.
 Our core value is putting women and children’s safety first.
 As a team, we are mindful of creating and providing a safe space to speak.

 Respect: By valuing everyone’s contribution and perspective, we communicate with and acknowledge each other with respect.